bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # source id of &lt;bes fixlet&gt;

-Returns the source ID of the given Fixlet message as a string value.
+Returns the source ID of the given fixlet as a string value.

 # source of &lt;bes fixlet&gt;

-Returns the source of the given Fixlet message as a string value.
+Returns the source of the given fixlet as a string value.

 # source release date of &lt;bes fixlet&gt;

-Returns the &lt;date&gt; object that represents the source release date of the specified Fixlet message.
+Returns the &lt;date&gt; object that represents the source release date of the specified fixlet.

 # source severity of &lt;bes fixlet&gt;

-Returns the source severity of the given Fixlet message as a string value.
+Returns the source severity of the given fixlet as a string value.

 # taken action of &lt;bes fixlet&gt;